tevoran/T3Vtech-3/doc/api.md

 #### Enabling/Disabling Lighting Effects

 It can be toggled whether a 3D object is affected by light or not.
 This comes in handy if one wants to place a light bulb or something else that emits light.
+By default 3D objects are affected by light.

 ```c
 void tt_3d_object_light_affected(tt_3d_object *object, bool toggle);